codius/codius-site-source/src/pages/docs/contributing/repositories.md

 ## Submitting Changes
 * Push your changes to a topic branch in your fork of the repository
-* Submit a pull request to the repository in the codius organization
+* Submit a pull request to the repository in the Codius organization
 * The team looks at pull requests on a regular basis
 * After feedback is given, we expect responses within two weeks.
 After two weeks we may close the pull request if it isn't showing any activity.